brsynth/rp2paths/README.md

 ### Installation with Docker
 You can use this tool into a Docker container.
-For this, you have to build the image with:
+For this, the Docker image has to be built with:
 ```
 docker build -t rp2paths .
 ```